protontypes/open-sustainable-technology/README.md

 - [SkyTruth 30x30 Tracker](https://github.com/Vizzuality/skytruth-30x30) - A compelling online experience that builds momentum towards meeting global biodiversity targets by unlocking opportunities for protecting the marine environment and forging connections with the wider 30x30 community.

 ### Deforestation and Reforestation

+> **What?** Deforestation is the permanent removal or clearing of forests, while reforestation is the process of restoring tree cover on previously forested land through methods such as natural regrowth or deliberate replanting.

+> **How?** These tools help quantify and forecast deforestation and reforestation; assess deforestation risk; manage and coordinate seed inventories and sites; and integrate reforestation into workflows.

 - [Plant-for-the-Planet](https://github.com/Plant-for-the-Planet-org/planet-webapp) - Allows you to plant trees with over 100 reforestation projects around the world.
 - [Tree Mapper App](https://github.com/Plant-for-the-Planet-org/treemapper) - Tree Mapper extends the Plant-for-the-Planet App and allows on site coordinate submission during plantation.
 - [Continuous Reforestation](https://github.com/protontypes/continuous-reforestation) - A GitHub Action for planting trees within your development workflow using the Reforestation as a Service (RaaS) API developed by DigitalHumani.